jrsawvel/Wren/README.md

 * `/wren/logout`

 Special formatting commands can be used within HMTL comments in the markup.
+The info is contained within the User Guide.

 The Wren Markdown is lightly flavored.